How To Move Heavy Furniture By Yourself: 19 Ways to DIY

 • Furniture Sliders: Placing sliders under the legs or corners of heavy pieces can significantly reduce friction, allowing items to slide.

-• Lifting Straps: These adjustable straps designed to assist with heavy furniture lifting can reduce the strain on your back.
+• Lifting Straps: These adjustable straps are designed to assist with heavy furniture lifting and can reduce the strain on your back.

 • Heavy-Duty Gloves: Wearing these will protect your hands and improve grip.